-6 Use of Third-Party Service Providers
+7 Use of Third-Party Service Providers

-As opposed to the $\mathcal{BB}$ agents, third-party service providers provide services related to technological infrastructure etc. They have no direct contact with $\mathcal{BB}$ customers and do not perform activities that are attributed to $\mathcal{BB}$ agents.
+As opposed to the $\mathcal{BB}$ agents, third-party service providers provide services related to technological infrastructure etc. Third-party services providers may not perform activities that are attributed to $\mathcal{BB}$ agents unless they sign separate agreements with the FI(s) to become $\mathcal{BB}$ agents as provided in section 5 above.

-While dealing with service providers, FIs should follow outsourcing guidelines issued by SBP.
-A proper service level agreement (as defined in section 5.4 above) must be put in place for all third-party service arrangements.
+While dealing with service providers, FIs should follow 'Guidelines on Outsourcing Arrangements' issued by SBP vide BPRD Circular No. 9 dated July 13, 2007.
+A proper service level agreement (as defined in section 6.4 above) must be put in place for all third-party service arrangements.